Marlborough (CDP), New Hampshire

-Marlborough is a census-designated place (CDP) and the main village in the town of Marlborough in Cheshire County, New Hampshire, United States.
+Marlborough is a census-designated place (CDP) and the main village in the town of Marlborough, New Hampshire, United States.
 The population of the CDP was 1,066 at the 2020 census, out of 2,096 in the entire town.

 Geography

 The CDP is in the northwestern part of the town of Marlborough, in the valley of Minnewawa Brook, a westward-flowing tributary of The Branch and part of the Connecticut River watershed.
 The CDP is bordered to the northwest by the city of Keene and to the west by the town of Swanzey.
 The southern border of the CDP follows Laurel Street, Hill Street, Bixby Street, and Ryan Road, to the easternmost extent of the CDP at New Hampshire Route 101.
 The eastern border of the CDP follows NH 101 and Roxbury Road until north of Minnewawa Brook, and the northern border strikes west to the Keene line near Heath Road.

 Route 101 (Marlborough's Main Street) leads east 15 mi to Peterborough and west 5 mi to its terminus at Route 9 on the western side of Keene.
 Route 124 has its western terminus at Route 101 in the center of the CDP, and leads southeast 12 mi to Jaffrey.

 According to the U.S. Census Bureau, the Marlborough CDP has a total area of 4.4 km2, all of it recorded as land.